jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-2.md

   - This lets us sympathize with her secondary passions.

-19 Of all the passions which are so disproportioned to the value of their objects, romantic love is the only one that is agreeable.
+{{< s v="19" >}} Of all the passions which are so disproportioned to the value of their objects, romantic love is the only one that is agreeable.

 Romantic love in itself is not naturally odious, even if it may be ridiculous.
 - Its consequences are often fatal and dreadful, but its intentions are seldom mischievous.